robin-hartmann/BunkerDefense/README.md

 ## ⚡ Deployment

-These instructions will get you a release of this project up and running on your local machine, so that you can start using it.
+These instructions will get a release of this project up and running on your local machine, so that you can start using it.

 ### 📋 Prerequisites